techfutures/base-jekyll-template/_posts/2018-05-15-connecting-to-spacekraft-private---windows-7.md

 Your username is in the format of first name (dot) last name, for example Captain.Kirk.

-For further information please visit the&nbsp;[Create a New Password](http://support.spacekraft.co/support/solutions/articles/1000019662-create-a-new-password){: target="_blank"}&nbsp;guide.
+For further information please visit the Create a New Password&nbsp;guide.

 ## Step 1: Open Network and Sharing Center